Data Quality

 Pattern Checking to Ensure Data Quality

-This document provides guidance on analyzing and displaying Child Outcome Summary (COS) data to investigate the quality of the COS ratings.
+- Data Patterns for COS Ratings: What to Expect and What to Question (2019) — This document provides guidance on analyzing and displaying Child Outcome Summary (COS) data to investigate the quality of the COS ratings.
 For each pattern discussed, a rationale, expected pattern, unexpected pattern and guidance for interpretation are provided.

-This presentation covers child outcomes data analysis and use and is designed for intermediate or advanced learners, particularly those who are responsible for or interested in data management, interpretation, and reporting.
+- Looking at Data — This presentation covers child outcomes data analysis and use and is designed for intermediate or advanced learners, particularly those who are responsible for or interested in data management, interpretation, and reporting.

 COS Form Record Review